Mailtrain-org/mailtrain/README.md

-## Mailtrain v2 beta is available.
-Check it out here https://github.com/Mailtrain-org/mailtrain/tree/development
+## Mailtrain v1 has been deprecated.
+It contains security flaws which won't likely be fixed.
+We advise you to use Mailtrain v2 instead.
+Check it out here https://github.com/Mailtrain-org/mailtrain/tree/v2

 # Mailtrain